 Patterns should be greater than the sum of their parts.
 How they get made traditionally is by making a module and repeating it systematically.
 While playing with the web browser’s inspector tool in 2012, I realized I could see the whole pattern change immediately by changing the module’s parameters.
 Many variations could be seen quickly.
 It was not the speed of it that was noteworthy, but the opportunity for play and discovery.
-I took this discovery into the classroom in the fall of 2012 and have continued to teach this technique as a way of understanding the structural layout systems.
+I took this discovery into the classroom in the fall of 2012 and have continued to teach this technique as a way of building layouts in the browser.
 It’s a nice method to generate patterns, too.
 My colleague Brooks Hagan, a professor in Textiles, commissioned a pattern for his new online weave-on-demand platform Weft.

 The following are screen captures from the browser.
 You may look at the HTML and CSS in the Github repo